highlando/academic-kickstart/content/talk/19-iciam-rob-nse/index.md

 +++
-title = "Talk: Robust observer-based feedback for the incompressible Navier-Stokes equation"
+title = "Robust observer-based feedback for the incompressible Navier-Stokes equation"

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.